barrymoore/artemisia/docs/Arty/CDR.md

     Title   : next_record
     Usage   : $record = $vcf->next_record();
-    Function: Return the next record from the Template file.
+    Function: Return the next record from the CDR file.
-    Returns : A hash (or reference) of Template record data.
+    Returns : A hash (or reference) of CDR record data.
     Args    : N/A

 ## parse\_record

     Title   : parse_record
     Usage   : $record = $tempalte->parse_record($line);
-    Function: Parse Template line into a data structure.
+    Function: Parse CDR line into a data structure.
-    Returns : A hash (or reference) of Template record data.
+    Returns : A hash (or reference) of CDR record data.
     Args    : A scalar containing a string of Tempalte record text.

 # DIAGNOSTICS

-[Arty::Template](https://metacpan.org/pod/Arty::Template) does not throw any warnings or errors.
+[Arty::CDR](https://metacpan.org/pod/Arty::CDR) does not throw any warnings or errors.

 # CONFIGURATION AND ENVIRONMENT

-[Arty::Template](https://metacpan.org/pod/Arty::Template) requires no configuration files or environment variables.
+[Arty::CDR](https://metacpan.org/pod/Arty::CDR) requires no configuration files or environment variables.

 # DEPENDENCIES